Ahmedmmahdys/ros2_ws/README.md

   Both nodes publish on the `panel_task` topic and assume an identity orientation for every pick and place (no rotation is applied).

-## Data contract

-Each panel task must include only the minimal information needed to pick and place a panel:

-- `ifcGuid`: globally unique identifier of the panel.
-- `HookPoint`: pick location (the crane attaches to this pose).
-- `TargetPosition`: placement location for the panel.
-- `NEXT_*`: exactly one NEXT edge (for example `NEXT_1` … `NEXT_26`) that links
-  the panel to the following panel on the same wall or column.

-`HookPoint` is always the pick reference and `TargetPosition` is always the placement reference—there is no fallback to the panel centre (`PanelPosition`).
-NEXT chains are **host-scoped**: each wall or column exposes its own chain and must be executed independently with no cross-host jumps.
-All coordinates are expressed in metres within a single world frame (typically `map`).

 ## Usage

 1. Source your ROS 2 Humble environment (skip if your shell already sources it):